peteratef/pizza/README.md

-# Basic e-commerce Pizza's Menu application built with React & Redux
+# Pizza's Menu application built with React & Redux

 This simple application prototype shows how we can use React and Redux to build a friendly user experience with instant visual updates.